-On display along with the paintings of the great masters of Italian Pop Art - Mario Schifano, Tano Festa, Franco Angeli, Renato Mambor, Cesare Tacchi, Pino Pascali and Sergio Lombardo - Also documents and images coming from 'Archives in Latin State.
+On display together with the paintings of the great masters of Italian Pop Art - Mario Schifano, Tano Festa, Franco Angeli, Renato Mambor, Cesare Tacchi, Pino Pascali and Sergio Lombardo - also documents and images from theArchives in Latin State.

-"With the exhibition SPIRIT OF ROME is celebrated a historical period considered among the most fertile in Italian contemporary art - It emphasizes Emanuele Lamaro who have been entrusted conception and realization of the exhibition project.
-The protagonists of this extraordinary adventure, considered by many as a 'pop art Italian' or 'school of Piazza del Popolo', were a group of young artists in different backgrounds and for language, who shared the cultural climate of Rome late '50 that it would in a short time led to the creation of a new expressive code, in some revolutionary ways, such as to exert a lasting influence on the art world ".
+“The SPIRITO DI ROMA exhibition celebrates a historical period considered one of the most fertile in Italian contemporary art - It emphasizes Emanuele Lamaro who have been entrusted conception and realization of the exhibition project.
+The protagonists of that extraordinary adventure, defined by many as 'Italian pop art' or 'school of Piazza del Popolo', were a group of young artists of different backgrounds and languages, who shared that cultural climate of late 50s Rome that it would have led them in a short time to the creation of a new expressive code, in some ways revolutionary, such as to exert a lasting influence on the world of art ".

-SPIRIT OF ROME - The Italian Pop Art in the Piazza del Popolo School It is the side event first edition of the international competition ART PRIZE ROME 2016, A new prestigious award every two years designed by Amedeo Demitry - art advisor and curator - And organized by Artiamo Events.
+SPIRIT OF ROME - The Italian Pop Art in the Piazza del Popolo School It is the side event first edition of the international competition ART PRIZE ROME 2016, A new prestigious award every two years designed by Amedeo Demitry - art advisor and curator - and organized by Artiamo Events.

 For more information on times and prices of events: http://www.stadiodomiziano.com